bite-your-idols/Gamestarter/README.md

 #### RetroArch:
 The easiest and fastest way of retrogaming is using [Retroarch](http://www.libretro.com/).
-The first time RetroArch is launched I recommend to update everything (Settings menu> Online Updater).
-Then you can create your own playlists, start games, change cores, user dynamic wallpapers, boxarts, update cores... just like in [Lakka](http://www.lakka.tv/) distro!!
+The first time RetroArch is launched I recommend to update (Settings menu> Online Updater) databases and download boxarts/thumbnails.
+Then you can create your own playlists, start games, change cores, user dynamic wallpapers... just like in [Lakka](http://www.lakka.tv/) distro!!

 ![screenshot-retroarch](https://github.com/bite-your-idols/gamestarter/raw/master/assets/screenshot-retroarch.gif)